Have you been diagnosed with a brain tumour? Order your free information pack.

 Silas’ story

-“We have set up a supporter fund with the Brain Tumour Charity as we are keen to support research into the treatment and cure of childhood brain tumours so that other families facing this journey have more hope.
+“We have set up a supporter fund with The Brain Tumour Charity as we are keen to fund research into the treatment and cure of childhood brain tumours so that other families facing this journey have more hope.
 Silas inspired many people during his illness and hopefully his legacy will encourage others to continue to raise funds in his name.”

 Please follow us on Facebook and twitter.